doyaGu/BallancePlayer/README.md

 ## Building from Source

-This project uses CMake as the build tool, and Visual Studio 6.0 is also supported separately.
+### Pre-requisites

+Virtools SDK: Required for building the project.
+Obtainable from [Virtools-SDK-2.1](https://github.com/doyaGu/Virtools-SDK-2.1).

+Please set the environment variable VIRTOOLS_SDK_PATH to the path of the Virtools SDK before building the project.

+### Building with CMake

+- Install CMake: Ensure CMake is installed on your system.
+- Navigate to Project Directory: Change to the directory where the BallancePlayer source code resides.
-If you use CMake, run the command `cmake -B build -G "Visual Studio 16 2022" -A Win32` to generate Visual Studio projects and solutions.
-Then open `BallancePlayer.sln` under the `build` directory and build solution.
+- Run the Command in Console: `cmake -B build -G "Visual Studio 16 2022" -A Win32`.
+This command generates Visual Studio project files and solutions tailored for 32-bit architecture.
+- Open Solution in Visual Studio: Navigate to the `build` directory, then open `BallancePlayer.sln`.

-If you use Visual Studio 6.0, open `Player.dsw`, and build the project.
+- Build the Solution: Use Visual Studio's build tools to compile the project.

+### Building with Visual Studio 6.0

+- Install Visual Studio 6.0: Ensure it's installed on your system.
+- Open the Project: Locate `Player.dsw` in the project directory and open it with Visual Studio 6.0.
+- Build the Project: Use the build tools in Visual Studio 6.0 to compile the project.

+### Notes

 The release package is built with Visual Studio 6.0 for maximum compatibility.